CalConnect/DEVGUIDE/Simple Event.md

 This defines the start of the event.
 In this case it is shown as a local time of 12:00:00, that is midday.
 Additionally there is a timezone parameter which shows that the time must be interpreted as being in that timezone.
-(Need a reference to a place ot identify timezone)
+(Need a reference to a place of identify timezone)

 The date and time part has the form